microsoft/net-offloads/quic-encryption-offload.md

 ## Establishing Encryption Parameters for a Connection

 > **TODO -** what type of OID to use for `OID_QUIC_CONNECTION_ENCRYPTION`?
 Some OIDs have high latency.
 If no type of OID is fast enough, perhaps instead of OID to plumb a connection, use a special OOB in first packet.
+Overview of the three available OID types (normal, direct, and synchronous): https://learn.microsoft.com/en-us/windows-hardware/drivers/network/synchronous-oid-request-interface-in-ndis-6-80

 Before the NDIS protocol driver posts packets for QEO, it first establishes encryption parameters for the associated QUIC connection by issuing `OID_QUIC_CONNECTION_ENCRYPTION`.